How our Nd:YAG laser works

 How much does it cost and how long does it take?

-We will be able give you a full quote during your consultation.
-The time it takes depends on the size of your tattoo and how you wish to do your sessions So it varies from 5 short minutes to around 20 minutes.
+We will be able to provide you with a quote through an email consultation.
+The time a treatment takes depends on the size of your tattoo and how you wish to do your sessions So it varies from 20 minutes to an hour.

 2. Consultations are free of charge.
 The laser technician will sit down with you and go through a few questionnaires with you to see if you are suitable for treatment.
 There will also be a questionnaire to determine your skin type according to the Fitzpatrick scale; the Nd:YAG q-switched laser is only suitable for skin types 1-4.